smart-casper/ioBroker.megadd2/README.md

 ### Configuration

 - IP: IP address of MegaD-2561;
-- MegaD-2561 Name: Name of the MegaD-2561 to assign the port changes, e.g. "DevA".
+- MegaD-2561 Name: Name of the MegaD-2561 to assign the port changes, e.g. 'DevA'.
 If no name set the adapter instance will be used for that;
 - Port: Listening port on ioBroker.
 Default value: 80.
 - Poll interval: poll interval in seconds.
 All configured input ports will be polled in defined interval;
 - Password: password to access the device (max 3 characters).
-Default value "sec";
+Default value 'sec';

 MegaD-2561 can report about changes on some ports if configured.
-You can configure something like that "http://ioBrokerIP/instance" on MegaD-2561 in "Net"-Field and MegaD-2561 will send reports like this one "http://ioBrokerIP/instance/?pt=7" to ioBroker.
+You can configure something like that 'http://ioBrokerIP/instance` on MegaD-2561 in 'Net'-Field and MegaD-2561 will send reports like this one `http://ioBrokerIP/instance/?pt=7` to ioBroker.
-That means the button on port 7 was pressed. ioBroker expects instance number (e.g. "0") or defined name of MegaD-2561 (e.g. "DevA").
-The "Net" field will look like: "http://192.168.0.8/0/".
+That means the button on port 7 was pressed. ioBroker expects instance number (e.g. '0') or defined name of MegaD-2561 (e.g. 'DevA').
+The 'Net' field will look like: `http://192.168.0.8/0/`.

 ### Ports
 All ports, that are desired to be used must be configured in right order.
 Following settings must be set for every port: